Page updated 6 January 2022

 Who we are

-We are the largest CIPD local branch in the world, and proud to play our part in serving our area membership and the wider business community across Manchester and its neighbouring regions.
+We are the largest CIPD local branch in the world, and proud to play our part in serving our area membership and the wider business community across Greater Manchester.

-Our committee comprises 15 volunteers of varying ages, areas and levels of expertise, who work hard to develop and produce a programme of activities to meet the needs of people professionals.
+Our committee comprises 15 volunteer CIPD members who work hard to develop and produce a programme of activities to meet the needs of local and regional people professionals.

 What we do